Pittsburg State University

 NURS 201Complex Concepts of Nursing I* 9 No PSU equivalent

-Humanities Elective – visit the AAS General Education Electives for course options.
+Humanities Elective (3 hours): Visit the AAS General Education Electives and the PSU General Education Core Requirements for course options.

-NURS 668 Health Care Policy Today and in the Future for the Registered Nurse thru PSU
+NURS 668 Health Care Policy Today and in the Future for the Registered Nurse (2 hours): Must take thru PSU.

 Pitt State Irene Ransom School of Nursing RN to BSN Track Requirements